xymou/Align-Voting-Behavior-with-Public-Statements/code/README.md

 #### Mode 2: Fine-tune the modules

 ## Model
+model.py involves some tool functions and RGCN model;
+walker.py is used for sampling positive and negative neighbors for proximity loss.

 ## Training
 train.py includes process of data loading, model construction and training.
 The parameters include: